newren/git-filter-repo/README.md

      be passed to fast-export.
 But when we don't need to work on blobs, passing `--no-data` speeds things up.
 Also, other flags may change the structure of the pipeline as well (e.g. `--dry-run` and `--debug`)
-  1. Selection of files based on paths could cause every commit in the history of a branch or tag to be pruned, resulting in the branch or tag needing to be pruned.
-However, filter-repo just works by stripping out the 'commit' and 'tag' directives for each one that's not needed, meaning fast-import won't do the branch or tag deletion for us.
-So we do it in a post-processing step to ensure we avoid mixing old and new history.
-Also, we use this step to write replace refs for accessing the newly written commit hashes using their previous names.
+  1. We use this step to write replace refs for accessing the newly written commit hashes using their previous names.
+Also, if refs were renamed by various steps, we need to delete the old refnames in order to avoid mixing old and new history.
   1. Users also have old versions of files in their working tree and index;
      we want those cleaned up to match the rewritten history as well.
 Note that this step is skipped in bare repos.